Blog

 Have you felt the pain of setting up an enterprise-wide data management program only to realise that old organisational patterns are hard to overcome and/or change?
 Maybe you have experienced the construction of a new all-encompassing data platform for the whole organisation, only to witness the data platform team being buried under conflicting demands from various functions, trying to desperately deliver business value while also building new organisation-wide capabilities?
 Are you working on a “business-driven data strategy” or is it, in fact, a data management and governance strategy trying to push business functions to work in new, common ways?
 In this post, we will explain what causes these challenges and this friction, how to be less of a “control freak”, and embrace data, information and insight flowing freely where it is meant to flow.

 Melvin Conway’s “How committees invent” [1] is a fantastic read.
 Published already in 1968, the world has come a long way since, but the insights of the paper are more valid than ever.
 Conway wanted to publish the article in Harvard Business Review, but it was rejected as there was no proof that his statement holds.
-He ended having it published in a computer magazine Datamation.
+He ended up having it published in a computer magazine Datamation.
 Ever since the publication, the ideas presented in the paper have been under heavy study and proved to hold.
 Ideas Conway presented are not tied to software development, they are more abstract.
 The first sentence of the conclusion is now known as Conway’s law.
 The law states:

 “Any organisation that designs a system (defined broadly) will produce a design whose structure is a copy of the organisation’s communication structure”